 - Don’t be overly concerned with the technical knowledge gap.
 Find a firm that will actually train you on the job and pay for your certification training, testing, and maintenance.

 - Don’t be concerned about a salary gap.
-Salary is equitable in both fields, but low-voltage is more flexible in terms of work/life balance.
+Salary is equitable in both fields, but technology engineering is more flexible in terms of work/life balance.